Skip to main content

 4 mentions Positive Neutral Negative

-The atmosphere of the game is characterized by a serious tone and a focus on strategic resource management, contrasting with more colorful and cartoonish titles like StarCraft II.
-Players appreciate the demanding nature of gameplay, which fosters a sense of urgency and careful planning, while the introduction of a research tree enhances the overall experience, contributing to a fresh and engaging atmosphere.
+The atmosphere of the game is characterized by a serious tone, emphasizing strategic resource management and planning, which contrasts with the more cartoonish aesthetics of similar titles like StarCraft II.
+Players appreciate the game's mature ambiance and the fluidity introduced by the research tree, contributing to a fresh and engaging experience.

 • “I liked the serious atmosphere, the almost constant battle between resource generation and consumption, the demanding time, resources, and careful planning in order to build a decent base with proper defenses.”